miltontony/wow/_posts/2015-06-08-gitflow-and-workflow.md

 ![alt text](/wow/resources/fig8.jpg "Title")

-Next, you need to create and start up your virtualenv, which is explained at [this link to an article that I still have to write](something).
+Next, you need to create and start up your virtualenv, which is explained at [in a later article](/wow/2015/06/10/virtualenv.html).

 {% highlight bash %}